 Workforce Housing Survey Results – Read what 54 Island business owners and employers had to say when they answered our survey questions.

-Housing Production Plan – The Island Housing Crisis info graphic – All-Island Planning Board.
+Housing Production Plans – The Island Housing Crisis info graphic – All-Island Planning Board.
 2016

-Martha’s Vineyard 2013 Housing Needs Assessment – Martha’s Vineyard Commission.
+Martha’s Vineyard 2013 Housing Needs Assessment Summary – Martha’s Vineyard Commission.
 2013

 Leadership Circle – A group of community members and foundations inspired to donate $100,000 to create a home forever.
 To learn more about becoming a member please click on the link.